freitasgouvea/token-erc-20/README.md

 ## ERC-20 Token

 This is an example in solidity language of an implementation of ERC-20 standard Ethereum Token, mintable and burnable, with owner access permissions and pausable module.
 In this repository you can:

 - Learn an implementation of ERC-20 standard Ethereum Token in Solidity language
 - Deploy an ERC-20 in different networks using Hardhat, Truffle and Foundry
-- Test the ERC-20 smart contracts using Hardhat,Truffle and Foundry
+- Run tests on ERC-20 smart contracts using Hardhat, Truffle and Foundry
 - Run a code analysis using Mythril and Slither

 ## Erc-20 implementation